Definitions of Recyclable Materials Purchased

 Aluminum Transmission: Complete housed transmissions and transfer cases only.
 Partial or fully steel housed transmissions or transfer cases are purchased as unclean motor cast.
 Torque converters must be removed and oil drained.
 Aluminum transmissions and transfer cases are bought by the pound.

-Starters and Alternators: includes most aluminum nose and housing models.
+Starters and Alternators: include most aluminum nose and housing models.
 Starters with steel nose cone will be purchased as an electric motor.
 Generator motors out of heavy machinery will be purchased as electric motors.

-Complete and Incomplete PC Towers: Personal computer towers that are 100% intact will be purchased as complete but if any item is missing from the computer tower it will be purchased as incomplete.
-Even if all the parts are there but dismantled it will still fall into the incomplete category.
+Complete and Incomplete PC Towers: Personal computer towers that are 100% intact will be purchased as complete, but if any item is missing from the computer, tower it will be purchased as incomplete.
+Even if all the parts are there but dismantled, it will still fall into the incomplete category.

-Complete and Incomplete Laptops: Laptops that are 100% intact (which includes the battery) will be purchased as complete, but if any item is missing from the laptop it will be purchased as incomplete.
-Even if all the parts are there but dismantled or the screen is cracked it will fall into the complete category.
+Complete and Incomplete Laptops: Laptops that are 100% intact (which includes the battery) will be purchased as complete, but if any item is missing from the laptop, it will be purchased as incomplete.
+Even if all the parts are there but dismantled or the screen is cracked, it will fall into the complete category.